I love Japanese art and culture.

 Yūgen is a concept that values mystery and concealment.

-There is an element of profound depth with questions that may remain unanswered even as the plot unravels.
+It describes an element of profound depth with questions that may remain unanswered even as the plot unravels.
 The holding back of some of the answers is a common trait in much of Japanese theatre, movies, and books, and is quintessentially yūgen in practice.

 This concept is embodied in the discipline, ethics and systematised approach to apprenticeship embodied in many Japanese traditional arts.
 These can be as varied as sushi making to Kendo and Sumo wrestling.